onionpeel/vocab-app/README.md

 This application allows a user to search for words in a Japanese dictionary.
 The user can create an account and create a personalized vocabulary list.

 # Features
--The frontend is built with React, Redux, Bootstrap and React-Bootstrap -React-Router handles the client-side routing
+- The frontend is built with React, Redux, Bootstrap and React-Bootstrap
+- React-Router handles the client-side routing
--User input is stored in a MongoDB database, using Mongoose to model the data -Dictionary searches are cached using Redis
+- User input is stored in a MongoDB database, using Mongoose to model the data
+- Dictionary searches are cached using Redis
--The backend runs on an Express server -Express-Validator validates form input
+- The backend runs on an Express server
+- Express-Validator validates form input
--bcryptjs encrypts passwords
+- bcryptjs encrypts passwords
--JSON web tokens are used to maintain a user's activity in local storage -Asynchronous calls are made using Axios
+- JSON web tokens are used to maintain a user's activity in local storage
+- Asynchronous calls are made using Axios
--Project configurations are organized through the npm package, config
+- Project configurations are organized through the npm package, config

 ## Installation
 ```